Punamii Uunpuu (Mitchell Falls): How to Get There and Where to Stay in 2025

 The facilities available here are the essentials for camping.
 Well-maintained campsites and reliable amenities are all you need for comfort amidst the wilderness.

-If you are like me and hanging around on the first day I arrived, take a short walk up to Little Mertens Falls and clear that bulldust from your pores.
+If you are hanging around on the first day, walk up the track to Bunjani (Little Mertens Falls) and clear that bulldust from your pores.
 This is a lovely wee spot for a dip.
 The campground strategically situates you at the starting point of this trek.

 The Indigenous Art is at Little Mertens